niemopen/oasis-open-project/README.md

 For more information on NIEMOpen, see the project's website at www.niemopen.org.

-For more information on the goals of this effort, see the [project charter](./CHARTER.md).

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

 # Other assets